-Titled “A NASA Researcher, a Commercialization Expert, and an Investor walk into a bar…”, the panel will discuss the discovery, licensing, commercialization, and overall business process that lead to to founding of Vigilant Aerospace Systems, a next generation flight automation and safety systems company based in Oklahoma City.
+Titled “A NASA Researcher, a Commercialization Expert, and an Investor walk into a bar…”, the panel will discuss the discovery, licensing, commercialization, and overall business process that lead to to founding of Vigilant Aerospace Systems, a detect-and-avoid, flight automation and safety systems company based in Oklahoma City.

 Date: Thursday, September 8, 2016

 6300 Waterford Blvd, Oklahoma City, OK 73118

 How a NASA Technology Grew Up to Become a Company

 This session will explore how a NASA technology grew up to become a company.
 Each member of the team brings a unique perspective to the “Deal”.
 They will take you through the genesis of this deal, how and why each contributed, and lessons learned.
 In the end you will learn how entrepreneurs are tapping into federal lab portfolios and making companies.